PROSLab/BPMN-Redrawer/README.md

 - Edit the converted model;
 - Open, edit and download an existing *.bpmn* model;
 - Create a BPMN model from scratch and download it as *.bpmn* file or *.svg* image;
-- Register and login to leverage further features:
-    - Visualize the conversion history;
-    - Open, edit, save and download a previously converted model.
+- Load an image next to the BPMN editor.

 At present the application is able to detect the following BPMN elements with a fair average precision: